jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recordpaymentfrom.md

   @dev
   Mint's the project's tokens according to values provided by a configured data source.
 If no data source is configured, mints tokens proportional to the amount of the contribution.

+  @dev
+  Only the associated payment terminal can record a payment.

   @param _payer The original address that sent the payment to the terminal.
   @param _amount The amount that is being paid.
   @param _projectId The ID of the project being paid.